IEA chief: Too early to assess impact of latest U.S. sanctions on Venezuela

 The Trump administration on Monday imposed sweeping sanctions on Venezuelan state-owned oil firm PDVSA, aimed at curbing the OPEC member’s crude exports to the United States and pressuring Nicolas Maduro to step down as president.

 Traders have already started looking for ways to work around the sanctions, which will hit 500,000 barrels per day (bpd) of heavy crude that the United States imports from Venezuela.
 India and China are the other top importers of Venezuelan crude.
-[O/R]

 When asked if the IEA sees oil markets tightening this year, Birol said: “The market is currently very well supplied and there (is) lots of U.S. shale oil coming into the market.”